 As far as business models go, some are simple to understand.
 A corner store sells gum for more than they bought it for, while a carpenter charges for time and materials.
 For life insurance, however, how money is made is a little less obvious.

 Despite it being a little complex, understanding how life insurance companies make money is important to understand how life insurance works, and which type of life insurance is right for you.

-Here at Ratehub we spend a lot of time pouring over life insurance policies, so here’s our explanation – from simple to complex – of how life insurance companies make money.
+Here at Ratehub.ca, we spend a lot of time pouring over life insurance policies, so here’s our explanation – from simple to complex – of how life insurance companies make money.

-It’s reasonable to wonder then, how do insurance companies make money if they’re constantly paying out hundreds of thousands in benefits?
-In short, it’s thanks to lots of cold calculations…
+It’s reasonable to wonder then, how are insurance companies profitable if they’re constantly paying out hundreds of thousands in benefits?
+In short, it’s thanks to lots of cold calculations.

 Math over magic